-Saiho-ji Temple「西芳寺」, located in the Arashiyama area is one of UNESCO World Heritage Sites in Kyoto.
+Saiho-ji Temple (西芳寺) is located in the Arashiyama area.
+It is one of UNESCO World Heritage Sites in Kyoto.
 The temple is well known for its moss garden.
 Approximately over 120 different species of moss grow, and covered the temple grounds in a lush green carpet.
-Because of this, Saiho-ji Temple is more commonly known as Koke-dera「苔寺」, meaning “the temple of moss”.
+Because of this, Saiho-ji Temple is more commonly known as Koke-dera (苔寺), meaning “the temple of moss”.

 Saiho-ji Temple was originally the site of the Prince Shotoku’s villa.
 In 1339, the famous Buddhist monk Muso Soseki turned it into a zen temple.
 The gardens were also re-created by Muso Soseki, who gained great recognition as a calligrapher, poet, and garden designer.
 He created a lot of gardens during his life time as a part of the zen meditation routine, but Saiho-ji’s garden is obviously his master work, and strongly influenced later Japanese garden design.

-The best times to visit Saiho-ji Temple are during the rainy season (mid-June until mid-July) for the lush green moss and the autumn colour season (Nov until early-Dec), when the maple leaves turned into red and orange making impressive contrast with green moss.
+The best times to visit Saiho-ji Temple are during the rainy season (mid-June until mid-July) for the lush green moss.
+Also the autumn colour season (Nov until early-Dec) is good.
+When the maple leaves turned into red and orange create impressive contrast with green moss.

 Many people want to visit the temple to experience this particular beauty.
 Therefore, restricted admission is given.
 Entrance to Saiho-ji Temple requires some advance reservation process.